 The industry didn't get disciplined about execution because thought leaders wrote essays about the value of testing.
 It got disciplined because the toolchain made rigor the default.
 CI/CD didn't ask teams to value quality—it made quality a gate that couldn't be bypassed.

-We need the same thing for intent.
-Not essays about the importance of thinking.
-Infrastructure that makes thinking a first-class, structured, versioned, reviewable artifact in the development workflow.
+Intent needs the same thing.
+Not more essays about the importance of thinking.
+Infrastructure that makes intent grounded in evidence, structured, versioned, and reviewable—a first-class artifact in the workflow, not a Slack thread someone hopes to remember.

 Linear gave us the machine for building the solution.
-We still need the machine for designing the problem.
+We're building the machine for designing the problem.
+That's what an intent layer is for.

 Don't Just Write Code.
 Define Intent.